vgandari/tok/README.md

 # Links like this will appear as "Name" on Wikipedia, instead of Search
 # for "Name" on Wikipedia to indicate that the page definitely exists.
 wiki: https://wikipedia.org/name_different_from_file_name#or_name_of_section

+# The folloing are ignored for environments that are not task
+# Dates are stored [YYYY, MM, DD] and are shown here using JSON syntax,
+# since YAML is a superset of JSON.
+deadline: [1642, 12, 25]
+start: [1642, 12, 25]
+complete: [1642, 12, 25]
+# If this node represents a task, we expect it to take about a week, so
+# we put 7, indicating that this task should take seven days to
+# complete.
+expected: 7
 ```

 ### Defining a Dependency Graph